 Effects of Depression

 The effects of depression can impact an individual in varied and extreme ways.
-From loss of appetite and sleep disturbances to excessive irritability, social isolation, and suicidal ideations, depression bleeds in to all areas of an individual’s life and can be difficult to control.
+From loss of appetite and sleep disturbances to excessive irritability, social isolation, and suicidal ideations, depression bleeds into all areas of an individual’s life and can be difficult to control.
 For many people, it takes a series of trials and errors to figure out what works in controlling their depression.
 For some, antidepressant medications may be required in addition to therapy, as well as distinct lifestyle changes.

-As a leading provider of Behavioral Health, we have years of experience working with patients to address and overcome their mental health issues.
+As a leading provider of behavioral healthcare services, we have years of experience working with patients to address and overcome their mental health issues.
 We help patients deal with their depression on an individual level, building up tools that they can carry with them throughout their lives to combat depressive episodes and see themselves through to the other side.
 We also help patients and their loved ones learn to acknowledge and discuss the symptoms of depression, and offer crucial support for both groups so that they may be better prepared to address these episodes when they do occur.

 It is important to note that depression cannot be cured in the traditional sense.
 While it is certainly possible to alleviate symptoms, and some patients do manage to avoid future depressive episodes, for many depression treatment is a lifelong journey and best approached with support from family and friends.
 We encourage all individuals who suffer from depression to be open about their mental health struggles with their loved ones and to notify their support system of any signs that may suggest they need professional help.